afafdriouech/enablebanking_api_test/README.md

-# enableBanking Tilisy API
+# EnableBanking Tilisy API
-Spring boot console application using Tilisy API: https://enablebanking.com/docs/tilisy/latest/#tilisy-api
+A Spring boot console application integrating the Tilisy API: https://enablebanking.com/docs/tilisy/latest/#tilisy-api
-   -In order to run the application,execute this command on command line: mvnw spring-boot:run
+   - To run the application, use this command: mvnw spring-boot:run
-   -A list of available banks will be displayed on the console
+   - A list of available banks will be displayed on the console
-   -Choose one bank, and you will get a redirectUrl that should be run in a browser in order to authenticate and get an authentication code
+   - Select a bank, an authorization URL will be returned.
+Use the link to authorize.
+After authorizing you will be redirected with an authentication code.
-   -Enter the code on the command line, and a short summary of the user's bank transactions will be displayed.
+   - Enter the code on the command line.
+A summary of the user's bank transactions will be returned.
 ![banks](banks.PNG)
 ![commands](commands.PNG)